MankoMR/animaltracing_unofficial_binding/README.md

 See [init-repository](https://github.com/MankoMR/animaltracing_unofficial_binding/pull/1) for more details.

+Before I want to make the library publicly available, some work needs to be done:

+* Decide which License will be used.
+* Add templates for issues and pullrequests.
+* Copy/Make development guidelines  available on the repository.
 ## Example

 An example for how to call a service operation.
 The code is also available under